 The deadline to register to vote online is March 1.
 The deadline to register to vote by mail is February 18.
 In person, the latest day you can register to vote is on election day on March 17.

 To register to vote, you must be a U.S. citizen, at least 18 years old by the general election (November 3, 2020) and a resident of your precinct at least 30 days prior to Election Day.

 COTC tip: Once you register check your status after a week or so

 Sometimes things get messed up and you want to have time to get it straightened out.
 We have had many people who come to vote on Election Day, who say they registered, and they are not in the system.
 Then they have to go home and get their ID’s, proof of address etc. and come back and re-register.

 Register to Vote/Change Address/Change Name

-Yes, you may use an IL state ID and/or IL driver’s license that lists your old address to register at your new address.
+Yes, you may register online at your new address using an IL state ID and/or IL driver’s license that still has your old address.